Romania–Russia relations: 1848 to 1853

+Support for the 1866 Moldavian separatist uprising

+Imperial Russia supported the April 3 1866 Moldavian separatist uprising in Iași.
+Disillusioned by the unification of the Romanian principalities and the centralism in Bucharest, several Moldovan boyars and clerics, with Russian support, tried to separate Moldova from Wallachia and practically break the newly formed Romanian state.
+The Russian press published articles about the "Moldovans' struggle against the Wallachian Romanians".

 Romanian independence

 Romania's independence from the Ottoman Empire was achieved mainly with Russian assistance, although during the Russo-Turkish War of 1877 the Russians requested military assistance from Romania during the Siege of Plevna, after suffering heavy losses.